newtondotcom/smvs-prod/README.md

 ### Inputs

 This folder contains test videos for the worker and for the two servers.

+### Server

+This acts as a cron job to clean S3 bucket with videos not used for 5 days.

+> Deprecated : [Minio](https://github.com/minio/minio) provide Lifecycle Rules for this purpose

 ## License
 This software is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License [CC BY-NC 4.0].
 For details, see [LICENSE](LICENSE)